Jointly Modeling and Clustering Tensors in High Dimensions: Real Data Analysis

 \section{Real Data Analysis}

 In this section, we apply our proposed method to a brain connectivity analysis using resting-state functional magnetic resonance imaging (fMRI).
 The data are from the Autism Brain Imaging Data Exchange \citep[ABIDE;][]{Di2014asd}, a study of autism spectrum disorder (ASD).
-ASD is an increasingly prevalent neurodevelopment disorder characterized by impairments in social interaction and communication, restricted interests, and repetitive patterns of behavior \citep{wing1997autistic}.
 The ABIDE data were obtained from multiple imaging sites.
 We choose to focus on the fMRI data from the University of Utah School of Medicine (USM) site, since the sample size is relatively large ($n=57$) meanwhile not too large to apply K-means clustering to the vectorized data for comparison.
 The data at the USM site consist of the resting-state fMRI from 57 subjects with 22 ASD subjects and 35 normal controls.
-The fMRI data have been preprocessed and are summarized as a $116\times 236$ spatial-temporal matrix for each subject.
-In the matrix, the 116 rows correspond to 116 regions from the Anatomical Automatic Labeling (AAL) atlas \citep{tzourio2002automated} and the 236 columns correspond to the fMRI measures taken at 236 time points.
+For each subject, the fMRI data are preprocessed into a third-order tensor $\bX_i\in\mathbb{R}^{116\times 116\times N}$ where $N$ is the number of temporal windows.
+More details of data preparation are included in Section~\ref{supofreal}.